caleb531/automata/README.md

 ### class NFA

-The `NFA` class is a subclass of `FA` which represents a nondeterministic finite automaton.
+The `NFA` class is a subclass of `FA` and represents a nondeterministic finite automaton.
 It can be found under `automata/fa/nfa.py`.

 Every NFA contains the same five DFA properties: `state`, `input_symbols`,